Installation¶

 For each node, there is an string attribute denotes the element.

-can be partitioned into a set of FragmentGraph
+A MolGraph can be partitioned into a set of FragmentGraph.
+A FragmentGraph contains

 used to represent different functional fragments commonly seen in functional organic